Infopost | 2020.01.26

 I happened upon a poster and wanted to know more, Katherina Michael's Amazon review.

 Ben Adams is a surfer who finds himself responsible for neutralizing a terrorist threat.
-Well, obviously he?s not just any surfer? he?s a former FBI agent and also felon, who?s now retired and living a life of surfing and drinking beers on the beach.
-Trying to stay off the radar, he keeps to himself, with few ? if any ? friends, and a loyal dog.
+Well, obviously he’s not just any surfer… he’s a former FBI agent and also felon, who’s now retired and living a life of surfing and drinking beers on the beach.
+Trying to stay off the radar, he keeps to himself, with few — if any — friends, and a loyal dog.
 But the FBI has some leverage from his past, and has decided that his recklessness is a special talent, so has forced him to go undercover on an insane mission.

-If he doesn?t comply, ISIS may get a critical nuclear weapon trigger and Ben would certainly go back to jail.
-But doing the job will involve high-speeds, high-stakes, and Ben?s own high-jinks thrown into the mix.
+If he doesn’t comply, ISIS may get a critical nuclear weapon trigger and Ben would certainly go back to jail.
+But doing the job will involve high-speeds, high-stakes, and Ben’s own high-jinks thrown into the mix.

-Late Apex is the third novel in Jeremy DeConcini?s Ben Adams trilogy.
-It?s an action-packed and fast paced page-turner in its own right ? you don?t need to have read the first two novels to dive right into this one ? with a rough and tumble hero you?ll love for his irreverence.
+Late Apex is the third novel in Jeremy DeConcini’s Ben Adams trilogy.
+It’s an action-packed and fast paced page-turner in its own right — you don’t need to have read the first two novels to dive right into this one — with a rough and tumble hero you’ll love for his irreverence.

-Thanks to his work as a Special Agent in the Department of Homeland Security, DeConcini?s experiences and personal political opinions permeate his plot and convince the reader that Late Apex?s storyline is truly plausible.
-All this to say? this highly enjoyable and suspenseful read seems realistic enough, even as we cringe at the American negligence.
+Thanks to his work as a Special Agent in the Department of Homeland Security, DeConcini’s experiences and personal political opinions permeate his plot and convince the reader that Late Apex’s storyline is truly plausible.
+All this to say… this highly enjoyable and suspenseful read seems realistic enough, even as we cringe at the American negligence.

 Motorcycle, dog, fallout zone, racing phrase, surfer, FBI... it's like a perfect storm of awesome things.
 I don't think I'm going to read it though, it sounds like it's trying to be too awesome and can't possibly make it work.